 To ensure documentation is already being created following requirements, having a Medical Device Quality Management System in place is a good start.

-SimplerQMS supports compliance with all the aforementioned directives, standards, and regulations by providing a fully validated eQMS that helps companies manage quality throughout the product life cycle.
-In the next sections, we will showcase a few more examples of how an eQMS can help streamline some of the processes needed to obtain a CE marking.
+SimplerQMS supports compliance with all the requirements mentioned above by providing a fully validated eQMS that helps companies manage quality throughout the product life cycle.
+In the following sections, we will showcase a few more examples of how an eQMS can help streamline some of the processes needed to obtain a CE marking.